alexfernandez/prototypes/README.md

 Check that the current string ends with the given substring.
 Example:

-    'pepitus'.startsWith('tus');
+    'pepitus'.endsWith('tus');
       \=> true

 ### string.substringUpTo(str)

-Return the piece of string until the argument is found.
+Return the piece of string until the argument is found;
+return the whole string if not found.
 Example:

     'hi.there'.substringUpTo('.');
        \=> 'hi'

 ### string.substringUpToLast(str)

-Return the piece of string until the last occurrence of the argument.
+Return the piece of string until the last occurrence of the argument;
+return the whole string if not found.
 Example:

     'hi.there.you'.substringUpToLast('.');
        \=> 'hi.there'